 Zanger’s formal art training began very early, as a child taking classes at the Metropolitan Museum of Art, and as a teenager at the Art Students League in New York and Woodstock.
 When it came time for college, she was warned by a Harvard interviewer: “We tell students, ‘if you want to be a poet or an artist, don’t come’.
 We don’t do that here.”
 She ignored the warning and went to Harvard anyway, where there was, in fact no studio art offered.
 That decision put her artistic development on hold while she pursued other passions.
-She eventually took advantage of fine arts courses at Boston University, Mass College of Art and Design, the Museum School of the MFA, the Fine Arts Work Center in Provincetown (where she learned monoprinting from Michael Mazur), Castle Hill Centre for the Arts in Truro, and private studies with Joel Janowitz, Rhoda Rosenberg, and Lois Tarlow.
+She eventually took advantage of fine arts courses at Boston University, Mass College of Art and Design, the Museum School of the MFA, the Fine Arts Work Center in Provincetown (where she learned monoprinting from Michael Mazur), Castle Hill Centre for the Arts in Truro, and private studies with Joel Janowitz, Rhoda Rosenberg, Lois Tarlow, and Teri Malo.

 Prior to Harvard, Zanger had lived with local families in Argentina and Peru, and she completed high school in Buenos Aires.
 The bilingual and bicultural skills and interests she developed there set the course for a lively career in educating immigrant students back in the United States, where she also trained teachers and administrators, published books in English and Spanish on intercultural communication, earned a doctorate in that field, and won an award for her research.
 Later, she created a Teacher Leadership Center at Boston Children’s Museum where she served as a Vice President for ten years.